hoftherose/arch-wayland-setup/Customize/README.md

-wallset             # Background manager which allows videos. wev                 # Used for seeing keystrokes before setting keybindings wlogout             # Power off integration
+wallset             # Background manager which allows videos. wev                 # Used for seeing keystrokes before setting keybindings wlogout             # Power off integration python-pywal        # Utils for getting color pallet from image
 ```

 ### Audio and video dependencies